morrowind-modding/morrowind-modding.github.io/content/guides/patches/esp-replacer-patch-beginner-tutorial.md

 ### Naming the ESP

 With your ESP Replacer completed, consider whether the name will be identical to the 'original mod', or have a unique name to distinguish it.
-See [[creating-a-patch-for-an-esp#Conventions|Creating a Patch for an ESP]] for more information.
+See [[guides/patches/creating-a-patch-for-an-esp#Conventions|Creating a Patch for an ESP]] for more information.

 If a unique name is given for your ESP Replacer patch, consider adding `[conflict]` and `[order]` [mlox rules](https://github.com/DanaePlays/mlox-rules) to enable correct automated plugin sorting.